dhellmann/pymotw/PyMOTW/time/index.rst

 Parsing and Formatting Times
 ============================

-The two functions strptime() and strftime() convert between struct_time and string representations of time values.
+The two functions :func:`strptime()` and :func:`strftime()` convert between struct_time and string representations of time values.
 There is a long list of formatting instructions available to support input and output in different styles.
 The complete list is documented in the library documentation for the time module.

-This example converts the current time from a string, to a struct_time instance, and back to a string.
+This example converts the current time from a string, to a :class:`struct_time` instance, and back to a string.

 .. include:: time_strptime.py
     :literal:
     :start-after: #end_pymotw_header

 The output string is not exactly like the input, since the day of the month is prefixed with a zero.

 ::